 “Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, even so I send you.’
 And when he had said this, he breathed on them, and said to them, ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained’” (John 20:21-23).

-Our peer ministry is a comprehensive program for senior students that provides service and ministry opportunities for helping other students grow in their relationships with God and others.
+Our peer ministry is a comprehensive program for students that provides service and ministry opportunities for helping other students grow in their relationships with God and others.
 Peer Ministers volunteer during class retreats, spirit and charity drives, and at our school liturgies.
 They receive prayerful training and guidance from campus ministry staff that empowers them to share their faith with others.

 Community service hours will be available online in mid-June.
 You will receive your past community service hours in the mail along with instructions on how to access the hours.
 In the future, you will enter your community service hours online, then turn in the form to the main office, and we will approve your hours upon verification of the service.

-If you have any questions related to community service, please email the Guidance Office.
+If you have any questions related to community service, please email the Counseling Office.